 7. Maintain Physical Distancing (2 meters/6 feet apart)

-During a match, after the Beyblades have been launched, players must take a step backwards from the stadium to meet the minimum physical distancing requirements outlined above.
+During a match, after the Beyblades have been launched, players are recommended to take a step backwards from the stadium to meet the minimum physical distancing requirements outlined above.

 After a match/round, players may approach the stadium one at a time under the direction of the judge to pick up their Beyblade.

-8. After each Match Judges Must Disinfect Stadium
+8. After each Match Judges Should Disinfect Stadium

-After the conclusion of each match, judges must disinfect all stadium surfaces using an appropriate disinfectant product (ex.
+After the conclusion of each match, judges are recommended to disinfect all stadium surfaces using an appropriate disinfectant product (ex.
 Lysol wipes).

 9. Only Bladers Registered Before the Tournament Day may Participate

-If you are not registered on the event page, you cannot participate and will be turned away at the venue.
+If you are not registered on the event page, Organizers may deem you unable to participate and may turn you away at the venue.

 10. Eliminated from the tournament?
 You must leave the tournament area.